08.15.2014

 Cognates in Foreign Language Learning

-Of course, in order the benefit from cognates, your native language and the language you are studying must share a common linguistic ancestor.
+Of course, to benefit from cognates, your native language and the language you are studying must share a common linguistic ancestor.
 Fortunately for English speakers, English draws heavily both from German and French.
 Therefore, an English speaker may recognize cognates from the romance languages (e.g. Spanish, French, Italian, and Romanian) as well as Germanic languages (e.g. German, Dutch, Flemish, and Danish).

 Interested in Language Training?
 Learn more about our capabilities HERE.